kubernetes/enhancements/keps/sig-node/5554-in-place-update-pod-resources-alongside-static-cpu-manager-policy/README.md

 * Must ensure reserved CPUs from [Kubelet CPU reservation](#kubelet-cpu-reservation) are kept during resize
 * Must work for all [Supported CPU Static Policy Options Combination matrix](#supported-cpu-static-combination-matrix)

-Introduction of the inner map items `Original` and `Resized` to checkpoint the corresponding CPUs for a running container ( `ContainerCPUs Checkpoint` for sort ), is meant to make internal upgrade and adaptation easier as we need to track the original CPU set allocated at admission and grant that set never be decreasing.
+[CPU Manager State generalization checkpoint file version v4](https://github.com/kubernetes/kubernetes/pull/139102) `CPUManagerCheckpoint` struct to store exclusive cpu/pod assignments, will be used by `InPlacePodVerticalScalingExclusiveCPUs`, to checkpoint per-container data embedded in `CPUManagerCheckpoint`.
+More specifically introduction of the inner map item `Originals` to checkpoint the corresponding _historical data_ of original CPUs exclusively allocated to a _running container_ ( `ContainerCPUs Checkpoint` for sort ), is meant to make internal upgrade and adaptation easier as we need to track the original CPU set allocated at admission and grant that set never be decreasing.
 Set must be explicit and recorded clearly in CPUManager checkpoint so it's always simple and safe to derive it.
 Final naming in the implementation can change a bit without changing concepts as expressed in this KEP.
+The corresponding _current_ set of CPUs exclusively allocated to a _running container_ will be checkpointed to `Entries` field embedded in `CheckpointData` section in `CPUManageCheckpoint` structure keeping the same structure used as in `Entries` field in embedded `CPUManagerCheckpointV2` section.

 When the CPU Manager, under a static policy, generates a NUMA Topology hint for a Guaranteed pod undergoing an in place CPU pod-resize, it follows these rules to determine the new affinity: